AI Knowledge Management Services

 • New employees taking months to become effective because knowledge is buried and unstructured?

-RaftLabs builds AI knowledge management systems for companies in the US, UK, and Australia.
-A focused RAG knowledge base runs $15,000-$35,000 and answers questions from your documents in under 2 seconds.
-Multi-source systems with access control run $30,000-$60,000.
+RaftLabs builds AI knowledge management systems, RAG knowledge bases and semantic search, for companies across the US, UK, Europe, Canada, and the UAE.
+A focused knowledge base starts at $15,000 and returns cited answers from your own documents in under 2 seconds.
+Multi-source systems with permission-aware access control run $30,000-$60,000.

 Trusted by